onzfonz/comp227/src/content/8/en/part8c.md

 ### Exercises 8.10-8.11

-Similarly to Tails' flight service, we do not use a real database in our app but instead use hardcoded data that is in the files [diagnoses.ts](https://github.com/comp227/misc/blob/main/diagnoses.ts) and [patients.ts](https://github.com/comp227/misc/blob/main/patients.ts).
+Similarly to Tails' flight service, Patientia will not use a real database but instead use hardcoded data that is in the files [diagnoses.ts](https://github.com/comp227/misc/blob/main/diagnoses.ts) and [patients.ts](https://github.com/comp227/misc/blob/main/patients.ts).
 Get the files and store those in a directory called *data* in your project.